NAMTeam/namteam.github.io/content/docs/feature-guides/automata-plugins/index.md

 ---

 ## Overview
 SimCity 4 is not an "agent-based" game where each object you see on a road represents one "item" in the simulation.
-Automata are only a visual approximation of what is happening in the underlying traffic simulation and  maintain only a loose correlation to the actual statistical measures of the simulation.
+SimCity 4's automata are only a visual approximation of what is happening in the underlying traffic simulation, and maintain only a loose correlation to the actual statistical measures of the simulation.
 As such, any of the changes made to the Automata settings do not actually change any functional aspects of a network's capacity, speed, or commute attributes.
-Automata, being generated as a representation of statistical data, also may be prone to bizarre behavior that would defy real-world traffic logic.
+As a representation of statistical data, automata may be prone to bizarre behavior that would defy real-world traffic logic.
 Due to the nature of how they are programmed, this is not something the NAM Team can address.

 The Automata Plugins are also referred as **Automata Controllers**, in the sense that they control how the automata is shown in-game.